bigdata-i523/hid334/notebook.md

 * 2017-10-17 Meeting: Online session (paper 1 revisions, report.bib)
 * 2017-11-06 Meeting: Online session to discuss paper compilation via commandline in Windows
 * 2017-11-13 Meeting: Online session (advice from Juliette on project)
+* 2017-11-27 Meeting: Online session (project specific advice with Prof. and Juliette, tutorial on how to make a Makefile)

 # Logistic
 * 2017-08-23: Created GitHub, Chameleon and FuturesSystems Portal accounts